 Step 2- Determine the Cost of Labour

-Next, figure out the overall labour expenses.
-The labour expenses for material handlers, production line workers, factory managers, maintenance staff, sanitation staff, and bookkeepers engaged in the production process should be added.
+Next, figure out the overall labour expenses, including both direct and indirect labour.
+The labour expenses for material handlers, production line workers, factory managers, maintenance staff, sanitation staff, and bookkeepers engaged in the production process or supporting production facilities should be added.

-Wages and salaries paid to workers engaged in the production process may also fall under this category.
+Further, wages and salaries paid to workers engaged in the production process may also fall under this category, and it is essential to separate these from indirect expenses elsewhere in the supply chain.

 Calculate labour just for the time of production you are considering.